 Welcome from the Director

 Among our other central activities are working groups, small gatherings of students and faculty to talk about matters of common interest.
-These include: "Science, Technology and Culture," a Classics reading group for undergraduates, the Thursday Writers’ Lounge to support creative writing, “Early Worlds,” and groups exploring Victorian culture, gun violence, and the digital humanities.
+These include Grupo, devoted to topics concerning Latin America, another that focuses on broad professional opportunities for Ph.Ds., and a Victorian reading group.
 We welcome new working groups, which are funded by the Humanities Project, at any time.
 Along with the Ferrari Humanities Symposia and the Distinguished Visiting Humanist series, the Humanities Project also brings thought-provoking speakers to the campus.
 At the same time, University of Rochester researchers have the opportunity to interact with colleagues from Syracuse and Cornell Universities, as well as several upstate New York liberal arts colleges, through the Andrew W. Mellon Foundation-funded Central New York Humanities Corridor, which runs working groups on several topics of interest to humanists.

 Ani and Mark Gabrellian Director of the Humanities Center